Table of Contents

 The colours on a Montessori Checkerboard are green, blue and red.
 These colours alternate and repeat after every three squares.
 In a column,

 Using the bead bars helps children to practice skip counting and they are able to absorb things and put into their memory, rather than memorizing the multiplication facts.
 Montessori methods are useful as they help children to think organically and understand the underlying concept.
-Entri Elevate Montessori Teachers Training course is designed to train teachers in the Montessori method of education.
-This course helps you attain the required qualification and achieve you dream job.
+Entri Elevate Montessori Teachers Training course helps teachers in the Montessori method of education.
+This course helps you attain the required qualification and achieve your dream job.

 Register for the Entri Elevate Montessori Teacher Training Program!
 Click here to join!